-From the outside the Avening Community Centre is nothing to write home about.
-With its vinyl cladding and peeling paint it is easy to dismiss this rural gem but when you enter the front door you see how this hall, lovingly built and maintained by hardworking Aveningites, shines.
-Its gleaming maple floors have been polished by 6 decades of dancing shoes, its rustic pine ceiling resonates the perfect acoustics of past concerts and songs yet to be sung, the bowling alley makes the gutter seem like an OK place to be and the folks at the hall welcome you as if you are one of their own.
+When you enter the front door you see how this hall, lovingly built and maintained by hardworking Aveningites, shines.
+Its gleaming maple floors have been polished by 6 decades of dancing shoes, its rustic pine ceiling resonates the perfect acoustics of past concerts and songs yet to be sung.
+You can hear the laughter of years goneby in the bowling alley downstairs and the folks at the hall welcome you as if you are one of their own.

 Address: 3401 County Rd 42

 Other Amenities: stage, large dance floor or seating area, kitchen, bar facilities, 2 bowling lanes, spectator seating, washrooms, BBQ/pig roast pit, picnic tables and lots of green space.